-The quick ratio is a financial indicator of short-term liquidity or the ability to raise cash to pay bills due in the next 90 days.
-It is defined as: quick assets divided by current liabilities, and it is also known as the acid-test ratio and the quick liquidity ratio:
+Quick ratio is a financial indicator of short-term liquidity or the ability to raise cash to pay bills due in the next 90 days.
+Also known as acid-test ratio, quick ratio measures the ability of a business to pay its short-term liabilities.
+Quick ratio is defined as: quick assets divided by current liabilities, and it is also known as the acid-test ratio and the quick liquidity ratio:

 Quick Ratio = Quick Assets / Current Liabilities